fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/New-AzureRmAutomationAccount.md

 ```

 ## DESCRIPTION
-The **New-AzureRmAutomationAccount** cmdlet creates an azure_2 Automation account in a resource group.
+The **New-AzureRmAutomationAccount** cmdlet creates an Azure Automation account in a resource group.

 An Automation account is a container for Automation resources that is isolated from the resources of other Automation accounts.
 Automation resources include runbooks, Desired State Configuration (DSC) configurations, jobs, and assets.